databio/pepatac/docs/howto/create-annotation-file.md

 # How to create a custom annotation file

+To calculate TSS enrichments, you will need a [TSS annotation file](http://big.databio.org/refgenomes/) in your reference genome directory.
+We have [downloadable pre-built genome annotation files](http://big.databio.org/pepatac/) for `hg38`, `hg19`, `mm10`, and `mm9` that you can use to annotate the reads and peaks.
+These files annotate 3' and 5' UTR, Exonic, Intronic, Intergenic, Promoter, and Promoter Flanking Regions of the corresponding genome as indicated in Ensembl or UCSC.
+Simply move the corresponding genome annotation file into the `pepatac/anno` folder.
+Once present in the `pepatac/anno` folder you don't need to do anything else as the pipeline will look there automatically.
+Alternatively, you can use the `--anno-name` pipeline option to directly point to this file when running.
+You can also [learn how to create a custom annotation file](howto/create-annotation-file.md) to calculate coverage using your own features of interest.

 The pipeline will calculate the fraction of reads in genomic features using one of our [provided annotation files](http://big.databio.org/pepatac/), but you can also specify this file yourself.

 This annotation file is really just a `BED` file, with the chromosomal coordinates and type of feature included.
 For example, the [downloadable `hg19_annotations.bed.gz` file](http://big.databio.org/pepatac/hg19_annotations.bed.gz) looks like so: